Supporting land use projects in addressing climate change, benefitting local communities and smallholders, and conserving biodiversity

 - Independent Auditing: All CCB projects are subject to desk and field audits by both qualified independent third parties and Verra staff to ensure that standards are met and methodologies are properly applied.

-- Methodological Guidance: Projects may use any method to meet the CCB Standards requirements.
-VCS and the Climate, Community & Biodiversity Alliance provide guidance on appropriate methodologies.
+- Accounting Methodologies: Projects may select appropriate and defensible methods to quantify project benefits to meet the CCB Standards requirements.
+The VCS and the Climate, Community & Biodiversity Alliance provide guidance on appropriate methodologies.

 - Registry System: Verra tracks all data on all CCB projects.
 The registry system tracks the generation, retirement and cancellation of all Verified Carbon Units that bear a CCB label, which indicates that an emission reduction unit was generated during a CCB-verified period.
 To register with the program, projects must show that they have met all standards and methodological requirements.